otonkar/Klaverjassen/README.md

 * Choose, Babel, Router, Vuex, CSS preprocesor, Linter
 * Use history mode, dart SASS, ESlint with prevention only, in dedicated config files, npm

-After the Vue project is installed start the Vue development server using
+After the Vue project is installed start the Vue development server using:

 ```console
 cd frontend